awsdocs/emp-user-guide/doc_source/emp-iis-packaging.md

 1. Install the EMP Compatibility Package Builder on the target server\.
 The EMP IIS migration tools are located in the `Tools/IISTools` folder within the installation directory \(64\-bit system: `C:\Program Files (x86)\AWS\EMP\` or 32\-bit system: `C:\Program Files\AWS\EMP\`\)\.

 1. Open PowerShell as an administrator and change the directory to the `IISTools` folder\.
 Then, run the following command\.
-If you are migrating more than one website, run this command for each website you are migrating\.

    ```
    PS C:\>  Import-IISWebSiteWithDependentFeatures.ps1 -Path C:\DestinationFolder\EMP-IIS
    ```

-   `-WebSite` — specify the name of one or more website\(s\) identified in the **Sites** node\.

-   `-EMPPackagePath` — specify the folder to which the EMP package has been deployed\.
-For example, `C:\Programdata\EMP\Package0001`\.

    When you run this command, the installation of [MSDeploy](https://docs.microsoft.com/en-us/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/deploying-web-packages) provided with the EMP release and included in the `IISTools` folder will be silently installed if it is not already\.